ConcordUSA/engineering-core-values/practices/tdd/examples/UnitTestingBestPractices.md

 ## Why Write Unit Tests

 Unit tests allow us to make changes to a class, confident that the changes have not broken any core functionality of the class.
-When coupled with the Test Driven Design principle of Test First Development, unit tests allow us to confidently deliver code, while building a regression suite for any future changes.
+When coupled with the Test Driven Development principle of Test First Development, unit tests allow us to confidently deliver code, while building a regression suite for any future changes.
 The larger and more complex your class (or the application the class is a part of) the more beneficial unit tests are, though the cost of adding unit tests to an existing project increases with the same parameters.
 For this reason, it is always suggested to start writing unit tests now, when the cost is lowest.